jimhigson/oboe.js-dissertation/main/main.md

 is some redundancy since the tokenisation is tested both independently and through a proxy.
 A more purist approach would stub out the tokeniser functions before testing the compiled JSONPath expressions.
-This would certainly be a desirable if a general purpose compiler generator were being implemented but since the aim of the code is to work with only one language, removing the peculiarities of the language from the test would only decrease their effectiveness as an indicator of correct interpretation.
+This would be desirable if a general purpose compiler generator were being implemented but since the aim of the code is to work with only one language, removing the peculiarities of the language from the tests would only decrease their ability to demonstrate correct interpretation.

 One limitation is that Oboe currently only supports selections which are